 The neck on the Jaguar is made from maple and also features the standard C shape that players know and love.
 It features 22 frets and comes with a fingerboard made from either Pau Ferro, rosewood, or Laurel.

 It, too, is a bolt-on design, which is great should the neck ever need to be replaced or customized.

 The Jaguar has a scale length of 24″, making it sound darker and deeper.
-There are 2 single-coil pickups but due to the placement and scale length, this guitar is less bright when compared to the Stratocaster, although it can get quite close.
+There are 2 single-coil pickups.
+But due to the placement and scale length, this guitar is less bright.
+At least when compared to the Stratocaster, although it can get quite close.

 The Jaguar is a bit on the pricey side due to the Kurt Cobain grunge popularity.
 The price of these guitars starts from $850 and goes up to $2500.
-Two models of the Jaguar fall in the Fender custom shop category, where these guitars cost a whopping $5200!
+Two models of the Jaguar fall in the Fender custom shop category.
+These guitars cost a whopping $5200!

 Here are a few other examples of Squier and Fender Jaguar models.